KeyboardKit/website/collections/_posts/2023/2023-07-21-keyboardkit-app.md

 ![KeyboardKit logo]({{page.image}})

-The KeyboardKit app uses [KeyboardKit Pro](/pro) to provide users with all available [standard themes](/pro/themes), support for 60+ languages, emoji skintone support, dictation and much more.
+The KeyboardKit app uses [KeyboardKit Pro](/pro) to provide users with all available [standard themes](/pro/themes), support for all locales, emoji skintone support, dictation and much more.
 The app also lets users create their own themes and share them with others.

 [Download the new app today]({{site.appstore_url}}).